cszczepaniak/mfmt/README.md

 # mfmt

-A formatter for MATLAB code
+A formatter for MATLAB code - WORK IN PROGRESS, stay tuned!